 Dr. Taylor advises colleagues interested in transitioning to Cesium to be prepared to make adjustments in planning.
 Enlist experienced Cesium users to fine tune planning adjustments including very close attention to placement.

 “We visited with Dr. Brad Prestidge who educated us on his pre-planning methods and observed several cases with Dr. Steve Kurtzman who uses a similar implant process to ours,” Dr. Taylor says.
 “Putting eyes on a case with a clinician whose planning methods are similar to ours generated a nearly instant comfort level with the transition to Cesium.”

 Because of Cesium’s higher energy fewer seeds are required.
-As such, Dr. Taylor believes the cost of the Cesium ‘seed package’ per case is closely equivalent to Iodine.
+As such, Dr. Taylor believes the cost of the Cesium ‘seed package’ per case is closely equivalent to Palladium.